 A number of courtrooms throughout the province have reopened for proceedings that can't be handled by phone or video call.
 Trials are the only matters being heard in person, unless a judge orders otherwise.
 (See the Provincial Court Notice NP 19.)

 Anyone who enters a courthouse or who attends court in person will be required to follow the court’s guidelines for health and safety during the pandemic, including physical distancing and hand sanitizing.
-You must wear a face mask.
+You must wear a face mask in Provincial Court buildings.

 See the sections below for full details about family hearings, conferences, or trials.